 The page rank is based on Alexa rank, which is a ranking that lists websites from the most to least popular.
 If you set this criterium to 1–1000, it will search for people from companies whose websites are among the 1000 most popular websites.
 If you use other criteria describing company characteristics, it may narrow your search too much.

 Company Keywords are secondary terms that describe the company that you are targeting.
 It’s particularly useful for very specific searches and niche industries.
-If you want to narrow down your search to only SaaS companies, using "SaaS" and "software as a service" in company’s keywords will result in generating companies from this specific industry.
+If you want to narrow down your search to only SaaS companies, using "SaaS" and "software as a service" in the company’s keywords will result in generating companies from this specific industry.

 Use this criterion if you want to find prospects from specific companies.